DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 ## Underactuated Robotics or: How I learned to Stop Worrying and Love Dynamics
 I was emailing back and forth with a professor in my engineering school when he sent me this ominous link: [https://underactuated.csail.mit.edu/](https://underactuated.csail.mit.edu/)

 I was taken to Russ Tedrake's grad level MIT course: *Underactuated Robotics*.
 I have been fascinated by the material since and I am documenting my learning as I wish to explore my own understanding of the material.
 I will introduce the topic and the fundamental ideas you need to get started with the course.
-Although I came speaking the math required, I had a couple knowledge gaps that I needed to fill before getting started so if you are in the same position then this may help.
-I will likely update this blog post if I keep finidng additional material I find relevant.
+I felt pretty good about the math level but there were a couple of concepts I was not familiar with so this may help if you are in the same position.
+I will likely update this blog post if I keep finidng relevant material.

 ## Foreword:
-Most of the material in this blog post (such as examples, pictures, etc.) is directly from Russ Tedrake's course.
-I have no idea what the copyright landscape looks like for this but the course notes are published, so I will assume I can safely republish my interpretations of the course material.
+Most of the material in this blog post (such as examples, pictures, etc.) is directly from Russ Tedrake's online notes and lecture videos.
+I have no idea what the copyright landscape looks like for this but the notes are published online, so I will assume I can safely republish my interpretations of the course material.
 Please send any *Cease and Desist* orders to my email.

 ## There is something off about ASIMO:
 <div align="center">